Can a Construction Worker Get Compensated for Being Injured on the Job in Texas?

 So why is this important for injured construction workers?
 While you generally cannot sue a Texas employer who carries workers’ compensation, you may be able to sue a third party to recover additional compensation as a supplement to your workers’ comp benefits – for example, the company that manufactured the defective power saw that injured you.

 Moreover, there are several exceptions where litigation against employers may be possible.
-For instance, if a construction worker is killed because of an employer’s negligence, or because an employer deliberately engaged in any sort of misconduct (e.g. intentionally violating safety regulations), the accident victim’s spouse, children, or parents may file a wrongful death lawsuit in Texas.
+For instance, if a construction worker is killed because of an employer’s negligence, or because an employer deliberately engaged in any sort of misconduct (e.g. intentionally violating safety regulations), the accident victim’s spouse, children, or parents may file a wrongful death lawsuit in Dallas, TX.

 Regardless of whether you intend to file a lawsuit and/or a claim for workers’ compensation, you must adhere to strict deadlines – otherwise, you will lose your opportunity to get compensated.
 You have 30 days to report a construction site injury to your employer, while the legal deadline for filing a lawsuit – known as the “statute of limitations” – is two years from the date the injury occurred.
-Even if you aren’t certain whether you wish to pursue legal action, it’s a good idea to talk to a Dallas construction accident attorney sooner rather than later.
+Even if you aren’t certain whether you wish to pursue legal action, it’s a good idea to talk to a Midland construction accident attorney sooner rather than later.
 That way, there will be plenty of time to start planning a legal strategy if you have a case.

 The Queenan Law Firm, P.C. handles personal injury matters in and around Houston, Dallas, Arlington, and Forth Worth, including Sugar Land, Pearland, Pasadena, Irving, Garland, Grapevine, and other local communities.
-If you or one of your family members was recently injured on a construction job, call Queenan Law right away at (817) 635-3333 to set up a free legal consultation.
+If you or one of your family members was recently injured on a construction job, call the work injury attorneys at the Queenan Law right away at (817) 635-3333 to set up a free legal consultation.
 It is never too late or too early to call our law offices: we are available 24 hours a day, seven days a week, to help you understand your rights as an injured employee in Texas.
 Your information will be kept confidential.